pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/FilePicker.md

 The control supports all types of file, however it also allows to specify list of extensions for the files that are going to be looked displayed.
 Currently, only single file selection is supported.
 ![File Picker overview](../assets/FilePickerOverview.png)

-### Contribution
-**File picker control has been developed based on the great SPFx project made by Hugo and presented in the [SP-Dev-Fx-WebParts Sample Repository](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/react-comparer)**.

 ## Different display types
 File picker support 3 types of views : List, Compact list and Tiles.
 In case Tiles view is selected, the control shows the thumbnail of the file.